-And it worked, for the most part.
+It worked, for the most part.

-Lets be honest: many of the new songs (‘Some Sin for Nuthin’, ‘Ruff Stuff’) proved almost as pedestrian and imminently forgettable as those recent efforts, but a pair of bona fide hits in the frantic ‘Heatseeker’ and infectious ‘That’s the Way I Wanna Rock ‘n’ Roll‘ proved AC/DC could still compose hits without totally losing their balls.
+Let’s be honest: many of the new songs (‘Some Sin for Nuthin,’ ‘Ruff Stuff’) proved almost as pedestrian and imminently forgettable as those recent efforts, but a pair of bona fide hits in the frantic ‘Heatseeker’ and infectious ‘That’s the Way I Wanna Rock ‘n’ Roll‘ proved AC/DC could still compose hits without totally losing their balls.

-Simply put, all of these songs — mediocre or great — at least sounded like the AC/DC of old; and the final verdict was rendered by the fans, who snapped up as many copies of ‘Blow Up Your Video’ as they had its two predecessors combined.
+Simply put, all of these songs — mediocre or great — at least sounded like the AC/DC of old.
+The final verdict was, of course, rendered by the fans, who snapped up as many copies of ‘Blow Up Your Video’ as they had its two predecessors combined.
 Perhaps more than any other accomplishment, though, ‘Blow Up Your Video’ helped the Young brothers begin righting their ship, thus setting the stage for the resounding return to form that was 1990′s highlight-packed ‘The Razor’s Edge’ album.